Counting: Education and development

-Learning to count is an important educational/developmental milestone in most cultures of the world.
+Learning to count is an important educational and developmental milestone in most cultures of the world.
 Learning to count is a child's very first step into mathematics, and constitutes the most fundamental idea of that discipline.
 However, some cultures in Amazonia and the Australian Outback do not count, and their languages do not have number words.

 Many children at just 2 years of age have some skill in reciting the count list (that is, saying "one, two, three, ...").
 They can also answer questions of ordinality for small numbers, for example, "What comes after three?".
 They can even be skilled at pointing to each object in a set and reciting the words one after another.
 This leads many parents and educators to the conclusion that the child knows how to use counting to determine the size of a set.
 Research suggests that it takes about a year after learning these skills for a child to understand what they mean and why the procedures are performed.
 In the meantime, children learn how to name cardinalities that they can subitize.

 Counting in mathematics

 In mathematics, the essence of counting a set and finding a result n, is that it establishes a one-to-one correspondence (or bijection) of the subject set with the subset of positive integers {1, 2, ..., n}.
 A fundamental fact, which can be proved by mathematical induction, is that no bijection can exist between {1, 2, ..., n} and {1, 2, ..., m} unless n = m; this fact (together with the fact that two bijections can be composed to give another bijection) ensures that counting the same set in different ways can never result in different numbers (unless an error is made).
 This is the fundamental mathematical theorem that gives counting its purpose; however you count a (finite) set, the answer is the same.
-In a broader context, the theorem is an example of a theorem in the mathematical field of (finite) combinatorics—hence (finite) combinatorics is sometimes referred to as "the mathematics of counting."
+In a broader context, the theorem is an example of a theorem in the mathematical field of (finite) combinatorics—hence (finite) combinatorics is sometimes referred to as "the mathematics of counting".

 Many sets that arise in mathematics do not allow a bijection to be established with {1, 2, ..., n} for any natural number n; these are called infinite sets, while those sets for which such a bijection does exist (for some n) are called finite sets.
 Infinite sets cannot be counted in the usual sense; for one thing, the mathematical theorems which underlie this usual sense for finite sets are false for infinite sets.
 Furthermore, different definitions of the concepts in terms of which these theorems are stated, while equivalent for finite sets, are inequivalent in the context of infinite sets.